tjx666/view-github-repository/README.md

 This extension provides two commands:

-1. `view github repository (active editor)`
+1. `view github repository`
 2. `view github repository (package.json)`

 ## Usage

 1. navigate to the file where you import/require the npm packages.
-2. use the shortcut `ctrl + shift + p` or `cmd + shift + p` on macOS to expand command panel, input one of commands you need listed above.
+2. use the shortcut `ctrl + shift + p` or `cmd + shift + p` on macOS to expand command panel, select one of commands you need listed above.

 ![view github repository of active editor](https://github.com/tjx666/view-github-repository/blob/master/images/usage.gif?raw=true)

 ## Details

-### view github repository (active editor)
+### view github repository

 With this command, you can open the github repository of npm packages which imported/required in current active editor.

 Support languages:

-- javascript
+- javascript(.js)
-- javascriptreact
+- javascriptreact(.jsx)
-- vue
+- vue(.vue)
-- typescript
+- typescript(.ts)
-- typescriptreact
+- typescriptreact(.tsx)

 If you select a node builtIn module, the extension will open the nodejs official document of selected module.

-If current active editor fileName is `package.json`, the extension will list all the dependencies and devDependencies modules.
+If current active editor's fileName is just `package.json`, this extension will list all the dependencies and devDependencies modules.

 ### view github repository (package.json)